You are here

 Dimensions: 62.2 × 33 × 25.4 (24 1/2 × 13 × 10 in.)

 Provenance: Thomas Jefferson; by descent to Ellen and Joseph Coolidge; by descent to Robert, Lawrence, and Nathaniel Coolidge; by gift to the Thomas Jefferson Foundation in 1953 in memory of their father, Lawrence Coolidge

 Historical Notes: It is not known how or when Jefferson acquired this portrait of Napoleon, although he must have owned it before 1815 when he identified it as "65.
 Bonaparte a bust in Marble" in his undated Catalogue of Paintings, which was completed between 1810 and 1815.
 The bust of Napoleon probably came into Jefferson's possession late in his presidency to commemorate the Louisiana Purchase.

-Although Jefferson later considered Bonaparte "a cold-blooded, calculating, unprincipled usurper, without a virtue," he told Lafayette in 1807, "Your emperor has done more splendid things, but he has never done one which will give happiness to so great a number of human beings as the ceding of Louisiana to the United States."
+Although Jefferson later considered Bonaparte "a cold-blooded, calculating, unprincipled Usurper, without a virtue,"1 he told Lafayette in 1807, "Your Emperor has done more splendid things, but he never did one which will give happiness to so great a number of human beings as the ceding Louisiana to the US."2